 Section A Modern Texts: You will answer one question from a choice of two on your studied modern prose or drama text.
-Text choices: Lord of the Flies, Animal Farm, An Inspector Calls, The History Boys, Blood Brothers or The Curious Incident of the Dog in the Night-Time (play script), depending on the English teacher and group.
+Text choices: An Inspector Calls, The History Boys or Blood Brothers, depending on the English teacher and group.
 There are marks available for accurate spelling, punctuation and grammar in this section.
 This is a closed book exam.

 Section B Poetry: You will answer one question on poems from the AQA Anthology.
 You will have to respond to a taught poem printed on the exam paper and one other poem you have been taught from the selection.
 The poetry studied will be on the themes of love or conflict.
-Poets are for example: Robert Browning, Carol Ann Duffy, Seamus Heaney, Thomas Hardy, William Blake, Wilfred Owen and John Agard.
+Poets are: Robert Browning, Carol Ann Duffy, Seamus Heaney, Thomas Hardy, William Blake, Wilfred Owen and John Agard.